Allan Arkush

 Allan Arkush (born April 30, 1948) is an American director and producer of films, television and videos.
-He is a collaborator of Joe Dante.
+He is a regular collaborator with Joe Dante.

 Early life

 Arkush grew up in Fort Lee, New Jersey.
 He graduated in 1966 from Fort Lee High School.
 His experiences there served as the inspiration for the film Rock 'n' Roll High School (1979).
 He attended New York University Film School from 1967 to 1970.
 Septuagenarian Substitute Ball, his senior film, starring John Ford Noonan, won third prize at the National Student Film Festival-1970.
 His teacher and faculty adviser was Martin Scorsese "whose knowledge and passion changed my life".
 While at NYU, he worked at The Fillmore East as an usher, stage crew member and in the psychedelic light show "Joe's Lights", performing with artists including The Who, Grateful Dead, Santana, Allman Bros, Miles Davis, Indianapolis Symphony Orchestra, Virgil Fox and Fleetwood Mac in New York City and London.

 He returned to New York City in 1973 where he drove a taxi.
 He moved to Los Angeles on October 4, 1973.

+Career

-He got his start in the film industry working (with the assistance of Jon Davison and Jonathan Kaplan) in the trailer department for Roger Corman's New World Pictures, where he met Dante.
+Arkush got his start in the film industry working (with the assistance of Jon Davison and Jonathan Kaplan) in the trailer department for Roger Corman's New World Pictures, where he met Dante.
 They cut trailers and TV spots for Death Race 2000, Crazy Mama, Amarcord, TNT Jackson, Small Change, Eat My Dust and at least 100 others.
 He co-directed Corman-produced films Hollywood Boulevard, Deathsport, was second-unit director on Grand Theft Auto for Ron Howard, and directed Rock 'n' Roll High School, starring The Ramones.
-At this point, as Corman said "If you do a good job, you never have to work for me again".

-Feature films that followed include the dud Heartbeeps and the cult favorite Get Crazy and Caddyshack II.
-His music videos for Dokken, Elvis Costello, Christine McVie and Bette Midler/Mick Jagger earned five MTV nominations.
+He later directed the comedy Get Crazy.